 - 1. Harrison's Text book of Medicine

 - 2. Hutchison's Clinical Methods

 - 3. New England Journal of Medicine

+- 4. Kumar and Clarke text book of Medicine

-- 4. UpToDate Online
+- 5. Up-to-date Online

-- 5. Other Reference texts and journals will be guided by the subspecialty Programme coordinators
+- 6. Other Reference texts and journals will be guided by the subspecialty Programme coordinators